 ” Isn’t it nice to think that tomorrow is a new day with no mistakes in it yet? “-L.M.
 Montgomery

-The Union Public Service Commission Exam is one of the nation’s most competitive exams.
+The UPSC full form is Union Public Service Commission.
+This exam is one of the nation’s most competitive exams.
 It is an exam of excellence where aspirants are prone to commit some common mistakes while preparing for it.
-And before getting too late you need to know about the mistakes to avoid in UPSC preparation.
+Before it gets too late & negative marking affects you, you need to know about the mistakes to avoid in your UPSC preparation strategy.